Source code for secop_ophyd.SECoPDevices

 from secop_ophyd.logs import setup_logging

-from secop_ophyd.propertykeys import DATAINFO, EQUIPMENT_ID, INTERFACE_CLASSES
+from secop_ophyd.propertykeys import EQUIPMENT_ID, INTERFACE_CLASSES

 from secop_ophyd.SECoPSignal import (